sourcegraph/about/blogposts/2021/postgres-version-update.md

 Each migration is required to report its own progress (0-100%) to aid the runner in determining the set of migrations which need to run (and in which direction they must run in the presence of downgrades).

 We ran into problems with Postgres 9.6 triggers when trying to implement an out-of-band migration to re-encode the way code intelligence data is stored.
 A few tables in the codeintel database stores [gob](https://golang.org/pkg/encoding/gob/)-encoded payloads in a `bytea` column.
-In order to migrate this data into another shape, we need to read these payloads in batches, perform the data migration over each row (in Go, which can properly decode/re-encode the data), then write the new payloads back to the database.
+In order to migrate this data into another shape, we need to read these payloads in batches, perform the data migration over each row (in Go, which can properly decode/re-encode the data), and then write the new payloads back to the database.

 We chose to add a `version` column to these tables so that the backend can determine how to properly interpret the payload of a particular row.
 This way, both old and new payload shapes can be read while new rows are written with the new shape, and old rows are _eventually_ rewritten into the new shape.